jithangowda/donation-app/README.md

 - **Data Management**: Utilizes Supabase for backend data storage and management.
 - **Responsive Design**: Ensures a seamless experience across different device sizes.

-### Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

 ### License

 This project is licensed under the MIT License - see the LICENSE file for details.